lastralab/MotorcycleUSBCharger/README.md

 More Wires and soldering iron

-Sketch:
+This is how you wire the whole thing if you don't have a car charger.

 <img width="927" alt="screenshot 2017-02-09 13 34 58" src="https://cloud.githubusercontent.com/assets/22894897/22802915/f8da8bea-eecf-11e6-9572-d559a52816c5.png">

-This is how you wire the whole thing if you don't have a charger.

-Polarity for the socket:
+If you do, this is the polarity for the charger:

 ![cigarette_lighter_plug_2](https://cloud.githubusercontent.com/assets/22894897/22803050/8ffe3de6-eed0-11e6-9b78-e557968e2923.jpg)